qiuxintao101/cobra/docs/detail.rst

 Sub-folder ``differential_peaks``
 ----------------------------------------------

-Stores results related to differential peaks calling, motif, GSEA and cistrome toolkit analyses.
+Stores results related to differential peak calling, motif enrichment, GSEA and cistrome toolkit analyses.

 Sub-folder ``logs``
 ----------------------------------------------

-Stores results related to all logs that is created by the pipeline .Each log file is produced by the corresponding rule and contains debugging information as well as warnings and errors:
+Stores all log files that are created by the pipeline.
+Each log file is produced by the corresponding rule and contains debugging information as well as warnings and errors.

 FOLDER ``preprocessed_files``
 =============================================

 Stores temporary and intermediate files.
-Since they are usually not relevant for the user, they are explained only very briefly here.
+Since they are usually not relevant for the user, they are explained in brief.

 Sub-folder ``bam``
 ------------------------------